-- 11. On occasion, councillors might find themselves the subject of offensive or defamatory remarks on other people's blogs or networking sites.
-The following approach is advised in such circumstances, and applies equally to any form of publication: - Pursue a policy of indifference to such remarks, but if you do wish to respond, do not be tempted into retaliation because you may risk breaching the Code.
-You could ask the blog owner/person making the remarks to remove them from the site. - If the person making the comments is a local authority, town or parish councillor, discuss the situation with the Monitoring Officer.
-It might be the case that the person has
+10. On occasion, Councillors might find themselves the subject of offensive or defamatory remarks on other peoples' blogs or networking sites.
+The following approach is advised in such circumstances, and applies equally to any form of publication:

-- breached the Code by making the remarks, and it could be appropriate to make a complaint to the Monitoring Officer. - Aside from any possible breaches of the Code of Conduct, the matter is usually deemed private between yourself and the individual.
-The Council cannot provide legal assistance for pursuit of a claim through the civil courts, but you may decide that you wish to take independent legal advice.
+- Pursue a policy of indifference to such remarks, but any response should avoid the temptation to retaliate because this would risk breaching the Code.
+The blog owner/person could be asked to remove the remarks from the site. - If the person making the comments is a local authority, town or parish Councillor, discuss the situation with the Monitoring Officer.
+It might be the case that the Councillor has breached the Code by making the remarks, and it could be appropriate to make a complaint to the Monitoring Officer. - Aside from any possible breaches of the Code, the matter is usually deemed private between yourself and the individual.
+The Council cannot provide legal assistance for pursuit of a claim through the civil courts, but seeking independent legal advice may be a consideration.